“The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”

 From the time I first began using a camera, I began to see the world differently.
 That experience of discovery, the opportunity to communicate visually, and the myriad possibilities of artistic expression are why I make what I make.

 My photographs often focus on a particular detail or moment to extract the essence of the subject or to capture something extraordinary in the ordinary.
-The lines between photography, painting and collage are deliberately blurred in my abstract work; sometimes all three appear in a single piece.
-Composition, texture, light and a carefully selected palette are key elements.
+I invite the viewer to engage in slow, contemplative looking, and allow the gap between art and life to dissolve.

 Recurring themes are knowability, memory and aspects of the human condition.

 Drawing inspiration from the art and culture of locations around the globe, my work is influenced by the Arte Povera movement, Cubism and minimalism.

 All a consequence of having new eyes.